Native American Languages Act: Amendments

-President George H. W. Bush signed the Native American Languages Act of 1992 on October 26, "to assist Native Americans in assuring the survival and continuing vitality of their languages".<sh community programs and to construct facilities.
-In spite of testimony and support of tribal representatives, linguists, language groups and national organizations, Dominic Mastraquapa opposed the bill by saying that funding was adequate.
+President George H. W. Bush signed the Native American Languages Act of 1992 on October 26, "to assist Native Americans in assuring the survival and continuing vitality of their languages".
+Prior legislation that was address and amended with this law was the Navajo Community College Act, which was legislation concerning the grants to the Navajo Nation "to assist the tribe in the construction, maintenance, and operation of Dine' College".
+However, the president did express the following legal concern:I am concerned, however, about provisions in this bill that provide benefits to "Native Hawaiians" as defined in a race-based fashion.
+This race-based classification cannot be supported as an exercise of the constitutional authority granted to the Congress to benefit Native Americans as members of tribes.
+In addition, the terms "Native American Pacific Islanders" and "Indian organizations in urban or rural non-reservation areas" are not defined with sufficient clarity to determine whether they are based on racial classifications.
+Therefore, I direct the affected Cabinet Secretaries to consult with the Attorney General in order to resolve these issues in a constitutional manner.In spite of testimony and support of tribal representatives, linguists, language groups and national organizations, Dominic Mastraquapa opposed the bill by saying that funding was adequate.
 Yet, no grants in the fiscal year of 1991 included language components.
 U.S. English support encouraged Inouye to present a substitution of the bill".
 The new provisions encouraged tribal governments to establish partnerships with schools, colleges, and universities.
 Grant funds would be used for recording equipment and computers for languages programs.
 Passed unanimously in the Senate, the bill went on to the Committee on Education and Labor.
 Harris Fawell of Chicago opposed the passage of the bill.
 Even with provisions to increase local match funding of 10 to 20%, Fawell refused to allow the bill to go to the House.
 Hawaiians and language institutes and advocates were alerted and Fawell's phone received more phone calls from Indians and other Native Americans than all the terms he held in Congress.
 He was known to say "Please call off the troops, we'll let the bill move".